Yoshi2003/xploitcraft/README.md

 # ProxyAuthRequired.com
-# Comprehensive README for Cybersecurity Web Application
+# Comprehensive README (in progress) for Cybersecurity Web Application

 ---